sfeister/twang/README.md

 This Python code goes along with a middle school project to create a harp where the strings are laser beams.
 Goals of this wider project are learning about circuits, CAD, and computer programming.
 See our project page on Hackaday: https://hackaday.io/project/28159

 The scripts are meant to be run in Python2.7+.
-They were tested on Raspberry Pi 3 with the "Raspbian Jessie" operating system.
+They were tested on Raspberry Pi 3 and Raspberry Pi Zero W with the "Raspbian Jessie" operating system.

 ## Physical pre-requisites
-You will need to build certain circuits before running the Python scripts; for example, you can't test a button if it's not wired to the Pi Zero!
+You will need to build certain circuits before running the Python scripts; for example, you can't test a button if it's not wired to the Raspberry Pi!
 Circuit and connections diagrams for the five-string laser harp are available, as a PDF, in the "diagrams" directory.
 You can follow these diagrams to construct the physical circuits that go along with this Python code.

 For more information on the physical construction of the five-string laser harp we are using for the middle school project, you should follow instructions on our [Hackaday project page](https://hackaday.io/project/28159).
 As of Spring 2018, we are in the process of writing our instructions, so stay 'tuned'!